Turkish Land Forces: World War II

 During World War II, Turkey mobilized more than a million personnel.
 The Turkish Army order of battle in 1941 shows a number of formations.
+Turkey had been severely stretched by its actions in World War I and the leadership wished to avoid such a costly commitment.
+The Army was also poorly equipped and somewhat rigidly out-of-date.
 Neutral for most of the war, Turkey declared war on Nazi Germany in February 1945, after being given an ultimatum by the Allies of World War II to do so by March 1, 1945, if Turkey wanted a seat in the future United Nations.

 Cold War era

-In August 1947, the American Military Mission for Aid to Turkey (JAMMAT) was established in Ankara under the authority of the US ambassador.
-Hastened by the Soviet threat during the Turkish straits crisis, large amounts of United States military aid began arriving.
+In August 1947, the American Military Mission for Aid to Turkey (later prefixed Joint, thus becoming JAMMAT) was established in Ankara.
+Hastened by the Soviet threat during the Turkish Straits crisis, large amounts of United States military aid began arriving.
+JAMMAT began giving significant amounts of advice on the reorganisation and modernisation of the Turkish Army.

-In December 1948 the Turkish Army was described as 3 armies, 13 army corps, 35 infantry divisions; 3 cavalry divisions, 6 armoured brigades, and 4 fortress commands at 33% of war strength; and 309,300 strong exclusive of additional security troops.
+In December 1948, the Turkish Army was described as three armies, 13 army corps, 35 infantry divisions; three cavalry divisions, six armoured brigades, and four fortress commands at 33% of war strength; and 309,300 strong.
+There were also additional security troops.

 The command of the Turkish Army was formed on July 1, 1949, and Nuri Yamut was appointed as the first commander of the Turkish Army.
+After Turkey joined NATO, U.S. M24 Chaffee light tanks (238) and M47 Patton medium tanks began arriving.